aammd/UBCadv-r/06_FunctionalProgramming/Kim_FuncProg.md

 ### Discussion Notes

+You can do anything with functions that you can do with any other object.

+Anonymous functions - functions can be made without giving them a name.

+Closure = function written by another function.

+DRY principle - do not repeat yourself in code. i.e. if you have to come back and change something, make sure it's only in one place.

+lapply() is called a functional, because it takes a function as an argument.

+Storing functions in lists and then applying them, e.g. lapply(), is useful

 ***
 ### Exercises 1

 1. Given a function, like `"mean"`, `match.fun()` lets you find a function.
    Given a function, can you find its name?
 Why doesn't that make sense in R?

+	**Not exactly sure I know what Hadley means here, but if a function has a name, then that is what you use to find it.
+If it doen't have a name and is anonymous, then it only exists at that instance so you wouldn't be able to find it again?**

 1. Use `lapply()` and an anonymous function to find the coefficient of variation (the standard deviation divided by the mean) for all columns in the `mtcars` dataset.

+   **`lapply(mtcars, FUN=cv)` this is without an anonymous function though...**

 1. Use `integrate()` and an anonymous function to find the area under the curve for the following functions.
    Use [Wolfram Alpha](http://www.wolframalpha.com/) to check your answers.

     1. `y = x ^ 2 - x`, x in [0, 10]
+    	**`integrate(function(x) x ^ 2 - x, 0, 10)`
+    	283.3333 with absolute error < 3.1e-12**
     1. `y = sin(x) + cos(x)`, x in [-$\pi$, $\pi$]
+    	**`integrate(function(x) sin(x) + cos(x), -pi, pi)`
+    	5.231803e-16 with absolute error < 6.3e-14**
     1. `y = exp(x) / x`, x in [10, 20]
+    	**`integrate(function(x) exp(x) / x, 10, 20)`
+    	25613160 with absolute error < 2.8e-07**

 1. A good rule of thumb is that an anonymous function should fit on one line and shouldn't need to use `{}`.
 Review your code.
 Where could you have used an anonymous function instead of a named function?
 Where should you have used a named function instead of an anonymous function?

+   **probably in plenty of places...**

 ### Exercises 2